 About the birth of C-section recovery resources.

-I was born and raised on the land in Kurnai country in Eastern Victoria, Australia.
+I was born and raised on a cattle and sheep farm in Kurnai country in Eastern Victoria, Australia.
 I grew up with a creative spirit, always making something new whether it be in the kitchen, the sewing room or the farm workshop.
 I also showed a love of caring for others, particularly babies and elders.
 After finishing high school I studied nursing at a major city hospital and later completed my midwifery course to become a double certificate Nurse and Midwife.

 After working in clinical practice for over 3 decades, I reached a point where I was no longer enjoying my work.
 The increased workloads and staff shortages left me feeling distressed that women weren't getting all the care they needed and deserved.
 One day in my hurriedness, I severely rolled my ankle and ruptured a tendon in my foot.
 The injury caused months of pain and difficulty walking causing me to work reduced hours.
 Some time later, I began to view my injury as a catalyst for change and chose to walk away from the work I had once loved.
 I returned to nursing working in a variety of specialities for some months, however my passion for being with women in birth eventually drew me back to midwifery.